 Although these contribution rates may seem high when you also consider that the employer contribution is currently 20.68% in England/Wales, 20.9% in Scotland and 22.5% in Northern Ireland the true cost of NHS Pension membership becomes apparent.

 In the private sector under auto-enrolment, there are minimum contributions that both you (the employee) and your employer must make.
 These are a percentage of qualifying earnings.
 Employers pay at least 3% and employees pay at least 5% and although both can pay more it is extremely rare that total funding will reach the levels of contribution payable into the NHS pension scheme.
+All of the above has an impact on how much a doctor’s pension is in the UK.

-How does the increase in retirement age impact how much doctors pensions in the UK cost?
+How does the increase in retirement age impact how much doctor’s pensions in the UK cost?

 The NHS pension scheme is made up of 2 schemes of which one has 2 sections.
 Over time as life expectancy has increased the cost to the scheme has also increased as pensions in payment have been payable longer.
 To keep the scheme affordable for both members and the government the solution was decided to increase the normal retirement dates.